 You won’t experience any sort of crime or violence as a tourist.
 In fact, it’s an incredibly family-friendly place to visit.
 However, you should pay attention to how you use your internet.
 Hackers are more prominent than the mafia, and they’re waiting for tourists to take the bait of public Wi-Fi.

-Since you won’t have data all the time, it’s wise to install a VPN (like ExpressVPN) with limited features for when you’re using a public network.
+Since you won’t have data all the time, it’s wise to install a VPN (like NordVPN) with limited features for when you’re using a public network.
 This way, you’ll be able to enjoy the internet safely and be protected from malware, ads, and intrusive cookies.

 Author